Graduate and Post-Baccalaureate Admission Requirements

 - Post-Baccalaureate Unclassified—To enroll in undergraduate courses as preparation for advanced degree programs or to enroll in graduate courses for professional or personal growth, applicants must be admitted as post-baccalaureate unclassified students.
 By meeting the general requirements, applicants are eligible for admission as post-baccalaureate unclassified students.
 Admission in this status does not constitute admission to, or assurance of consideration for admission to, any graduate degree or credential program.
 (Most CSU campuses do not offer admission to unclassified post-baccalaureate students).

 Note: These and other CSU admission requirements are subject to change as policies are revised and laws are amended.
-The CSU website and the CSU admissions portal are good sources for the most up-to-date information.
+The CSU website and the CSU admission portal are good sources for the most up-to-date information.